One of the great misconceptions about productivity is that we need to sacrifice sleep to achieve high levels of it.

 I don't care what anyone else says, caffeine is still a miracle drug as far as productivity goes.

-Don't over do it though.
-Too much caffeine will leave you jittery and anxious.
+Don't overdo it though.
+Too much caffeine will leave you jittery.

 Note: Everyone has a different tolerance level for caffeine.
 Mine is very high, so what I drink a day would not be healthy for a lot of other people.
 Know your limits.